 By plane, your dog must travel in the hold in a transport crate that meets the safety standards of the chosen airline.

-Products for Australian Shepherds
+Best Products for Black Australian Shepherd

 Several health problems can affect the Australian Shepherd, including back problems, hip problems, and eye defects.
 The breed is also affected by epilepsy problems.
-Studies have shown that a marriage between two merle dogs will result in a 25% risk of puppies being born blind and/or deaf or becoming so.
+Studies have shown that a marriage between two merle dogs will result in a 25% risk of puppies being born blind and deaf or becoming so.
 Finally, it is recommended to do an MDR1 test because this dog is a potential carrier of this gene.

 Withstands heat: This sheepdog can adapt to many climates but will not tolerate extreme heat either.

-Withstands the cold: Its quality undercoat, which varies according to the seasons, will be able to adapt to a cold climate, without however resisting freezing temperatures.
+Withstands the cold: Its quality undercoat, which varies according to the seasons, will be able to adapt to a cold climate without however resisting freezing temperatures.

 Several health problems can affect the Australian Shepherd, including back problems, hip problems, and eye defects.
 The breed is also affected by epilepsy problems.